 While any dog can experience back problems, some breeds are more likely to suffer from certain conditions.
-For example, Pekingese, Dachshunds, Beagles, Corgis, Poodles and Shih Tzus are prone to chronic back problems.
+For example, Pekingese, Dachshunds, Beagles, Corgis, Poodles, and Shih Tzus are prone to chronic back problems.
 German Shepherds and Boxers are at higher risk of spondylosis.

 Age can also be a huge factor in developing back problems, as well as obesity.
 Some back issues are a result of overexertion, especially muscle spasms.
-Trauma and injuries to the back will almost always result in back pain, at least for a short term.
+Trauma and injuries to the back will almost always result in back pain, at least for the short term.